mozman/ezdxf/docs/source/dwgmanagement.rst

     template file with :meth:`ezdxf.readfile` and save the drawing as new file with the :meth:`Drawing.saveas` method.

     This option is very useful if the *ezdxf* package resides in a zip archive.

-.. attribute:: ezdxf.options.store_comments

-   - preserves the existing comments at the top of the file
-   - adds a comment when upgrading the DXF version
-   - adds a *'last saved by ezdxf ...'* comment

-   Default setting is *True*.